kaciker/Proxmox-to-Mqtt-Hassio-sensors/README.md

 # System Requirements

 You need to have at least **python 3.6** installed to use System Sensors.
+If you have proxmox, you need to install "git" before to clone this rep, and not use SUDO.

 # Installation:

 1. Clone this repo >> git clone https://github.com/kaciker/Proxmox-to-Mqtt-Hassio-sensors.git
 2. cd system_sensors
 3. pip3 install -r requirements.txt
-4. sudo apt-get install python3-apt
+4. apt-get install python3-apt
 5. Edit settings_example.yaml in "~/system_sensors/src" to reflect your setup and save as settings.yaml:

 | Value                           | Required | Default | Description                                                                                                                                     |